Here are your Daily Lotto results | News24

 Here are the outcomes for the draw:

-In case you missed it, listed below are the profitable Lotto and Lotto Plus numbers from the Saturday, 12 March, draw:
+In case you missed it, listed here are the profitable Lotto and Lotto Plus numbers from the Saturday, 12 March, draw:

 #DrawResults for 12/03/22 are: